Peter Weber Injury Update: ‘The Bachelor’ Star Doing Okay, Reality Steve Says Filming Won’t Be Impacted

 “One quick addendum to Harrison’s update: the role of Peter Weber is now being played by Jake Pavelka.”

-Of course, The Bachelor fans remember that Pavelka was a lead early on in the franchise and he was also a pilot like Weber is.
+Of course, The Bachelor fans remember that Jake was a lead early on in the franchise and he was also a pilot, like Peter.
 However, Jake’s season has not exactly gone down as a favorite among fans and the snark over the idea of having Jake take Peter’s place isn’t lost on any long-time fans.

-Harrison’s Instagram post prompted some other comments on the Weber situation from those familiar to franchise fans.
+Harrison’s Instagram post prompted some other comments on the Peter situation from those familiar to franchise fans.
 Former The Bachelor producer Elan Gale quipped that he had heard that Chris attacked Peter with a spork, and Elan said he was set on believing this version of events.

 Chris was quick to reply to Elan’s comment, saying that Peter started it by trying to steal his pudding pack.
 Dean Unglert, who seemingly found love with Caelynn Miller-Keyes last summer on Bachelor in Paradise, noted that he was concerned about Chris trying to eat pudding with a spork.

-That type of banter continued within that Instagram comment thread, and this light-hearted joking would seem to signal that Peter truly is fine.
-Unfortunately, Weber can’t share any updates via social media himself at this point, as he’s required to stay offline until filming is finished.
+That type of banter continued within the Instagram comment thread, and light-hearted joking would seem to signal that Peter truly is fine.
+Unfortunately, Peter can’t share any updates via social media himself at this point, as he’s required to stay offline until filming is finished.

-The Bachelor fans will certainly be anxious to see some photos or video clips of Peter Weber post-injury to see for themselves that he’s fine.
+The Bachelor fans will certainly be anxious to see some photos or video clips of Peter post-injury to see for themselves that he’s fine.
 The new season debuts in January and it sounds as if it’s going to be quite the wild ride.